-- 1. Try starting the genset at the operator's console if it does not start at the remote panel. - Check whether Fuse F1 is blown.
-If it is, first check the battery connections for proper polarity: battery positive (+) to genset positive (+) and battery negative (-) to genset negative (-).
-If necessary, reconnect the battery cables properly and replace the fuse.
-(The control circuit is designed so that the fuse will blow if battery polarity is wrong.) - 3.
-Clean and tighten the positive (+) and negative (-) battery cable connections at the battery and at the genset. - 4.
+- 1. Try starting the genset at the operator's console if it does not start at the remote panel. - 2.
+Clean and tighten the battery cable connections at the battery and at the genset. - 3.
 Recharge or replace the battery.
 Refer to the battery manufacturer's recommendations.